 Do You or a Family Member Require Representation on a Murder Charge?

 If you or a family member are facing murder charges, you need experienced help from someone who understands s your rights and has the substantial experience to build a defence.
-William Jaksa is a Toronto criminal defence lawyer with over a decade of experience and criminal law expertise.
+William Jaksa is a Toronto criminal defence lawyer with over a fifteen years of experience and criminal law expertise.
 Contact William Jaksa today to set up a consultation.